sdss/lvmscp_old_version/docs/sphinx/lvmscp.rst

-.. _SCP:
+.. _lvmscp:

-SCP
+lvmscp
 ============

-This section introduces the SCP.
+This section introduces the lvmscp actor.

 Actor